Skip to content

 List expenses in your treasury forecast

-• Remuneration of your providers
+• Remuneration of your service providers

-• Social security charges
+• Social charges

 • Your taxes